 balanced, low-cost or free lunches.

 Protective Services (DFPS) (outside source)

 DFPS Licensing Informs parents and the public about child care and about the

 in complying with minimum standards of care.

-Texas Head Start Collaboration
+Texas Head Start Collaboration Office (THSSCO) (outside source)

-The purpose of the Texas Head Start Collaboration Office (THSSCO) is to create
+The purpose of the THSSCO is to create

 partnerships that support the development of multi-agency and public/private

 for child care provider licensing, rules and programs.

 links provide support for early childhood education: